Sonic Frontiers: Sales

 The Nintendo Switch version of Sonic Frontiers was the fourth best-selling retail game during its first week of release in Japan, with 26,067 physical copies being sold.
 The PlayStation 5 version was the seventh best-selling retail game in the country throughout the same week, selling 11,111 physical copies.
 The PlayStation 4 version sold 9,098 physical copies and was the eighth best-selling retail game of the week in Japan, totaling 46,276 copies and outselling God of War Ragnarök.
-In the United States, Sonic Frontiers was the fourth best-selling game of November overall.
-On December 12, 2022, Sega announced that Frontiers had sold over 2.5 million copies worldwide, and over 2.9 million copies by December 31.
+In the United States, Sonic Frontiers was the fourth best-selling game of November overall, and the 16th best-selling game of the year.
+On December 12, 2022, Sega announced that Frontiers had sold over 2.5 million copies worldwide, and would later announce that worldwide sales had surpassed 3.2 million copies in March 2023, 3.5 million by May 2023 and 4.5 million by 2025.

+Accolades

+Sonic Frontiers was nominated in the Players' Voice category at The Game Awards 2022, but lost to Genshin Impact.
+At the 2023 Japan Game Awards, it was one of eleven titles to receive an "Award for Excellence".

+Legacy

+A location from the game, Chaos Island, features as a playable area in Shadow Generations.
+Sage, a character introduced in Frontiers, is a playable racer, as well as Kronos Island and Cyber Space as tracks, in Sonic Racing: CrossWorlds.